abhinavda/SearchApp/README.md

 # Use cases:
 1. It provides only the most reliabe products.
-2. Bestbuy and Walmart search can be added to webapp, making it easy to search for reliable products just from one website.
+2. Bestbuy and Walmart search can be added to webapp, making it easy to search for all reliable products just from one website.